swaptacular/swpt_ca_scripts/README.md

   necessary.
 * `peers/` will contain information about your peers, including the content of their "nodeinfo" directories.
+* For *creditors agent* nodes, a `creditors-subnet.txt` file will also be created, indicating the range of creditor IDs that the node is responsible for.
+For *debtors agent* nodes, after registering a peer, a `debtors-subnet.txt` file will be created, indicating the range of debtor IDs that the node is responsible for.

 As you may have guessed, the information contained in these files and directories **is very important** for the proper functioning of your